martinjrrr/README/README.md

 # Linux

-In the following `README.md` I'm going to explain to my future self how to setup KDE Arch and configure it so it just works, for this setup I'm choosing KDE Plasma as the DE because it is the best balance between extreme customizability and ease of use.
+In the following `README.md` I'm going to explain how to setup KDE Arch and configure it so it just works, for this setup I'm choosing KDE Plasma as the DE because it is the best balance between extreme customizability and ease of use.

 If anyone but myself uses this Repository for information I will reserve myself the right to not be held accountable for potentially bricking / breaking your systems or installs you have been warned!